 In January, 2015 he started his PhD at IST, Portugal under the EPFL-IST Joint Doctoral Initiative, advised by Prof. Nuno Loureiro and Prof. Paolo Ricci.
 In 2016 he moved to Lausanne to pursue his PhD at EPFL, where he stayed until January 2019.
 He successfully defended his thesis in February 22, 2019 at EPFL where he received the unanimous jury classification of Pass with Distinction and Honour.
 For his thesis, he was received the 2020 EPS-PPD PhD Research Award and the EPFL Physics Doctoral Thesis Award.
 During his PhD, Rogerio developed a set of equations that can describe plasmas at arbitrary collisionalities while retaining numerical efficiency, and applied this model to a variety of cases, including the drift-wave instability and Landau damping.

-In March 2019 Rogerio started working at the University of Maryland at College Park, United States as a Postdoctoral Associate with the associate research scientist Matt Landreman.
-There, as part of the “Simons Collaboration on Hidden Symmetries and Fusion Energy”, he is working on the development of mathematical tools to analytically describe magnetic field stellarator equilibria.
+In March 2019 Rogerio started working at the University of Maryland at College Park, United States as a Postdoctoral Research Associate with the associate research scientist Matt Landreman.
+There, as part of the “Simons Collaboration on Hidden Symmetries and Fusion Energy”, he worked on the development of mathematical tools to analytically describe magnetic field stellarator equilibria.
+Since June 2021, he is working as a Postdoctoral Researcher at the Max-Planck Institute for Plasma Physics, Greifswald, Germany with Prof. Per Helander.

 Rogerio was enrolled in the Conservatory of Music David de Sousa from 2002-2010 where he took classes in classical guitar, music theory, composition, acoustics, music history, choir, piano and instrumental ensemble.
 He finished the Complimentary Degree in Classical Guitar with an average grade of 18/20 and 20/20 in his final guitar recital.
 His guitar professors during that time were Prof. Miguel Lélis (2002-2009) and Prof. Tiago Cassola (2009-2010).
 As a musician, Rogerio has participated in the following musical contests